Digital currency: India

 The Unified Payments Interface (UPI) is a real-time payment system for instant money transfers between any two bank accounts held in participating banks in India.
 The interface has been developed by the National Payments Corporation of India and is regulated by the Reserve Bank of India.
-This digital payment system is available 24*7*365.
+This digital payment system is available 24 hours a day, every day of the year.
 UPI is agnostic to the type of user and is used for person to person, person to business, business to person and business to business transactions.

 Transactions can be initiated by the payer or the payee.
 To identify a bank account it uses a unique Virtual Payment Address (VPA) of the type 'accountID@bankID'.
 The VPA can be assigned by the bank, but can also be self specified just like an email address.
 The simplest and most common form of VPA is 'mobilenumber@upi'.
 Money can be transferred from one VPA to another or from one VPA to any bank account in a participating bank using account number and bank branch details.
 Transfers can be inter-bank or intra-bank.

 UPI has no intermediate holding pond for money.
 It withdraws funds directly from the bank account of the sender and deposits them directly into the recipient's bank account whenever a transaction is requested.
 A sender can initiate and authorise a transfer using a two step secure process: login using a pass code → initiate → verify using a passcode.
 A receiver can initiate a payment request on the system to send the payer a notification or by presenting a QR code.
 On receiving the request, the payer can decline or confirm the payment using the same two step process: login → confirm → verify.
 The system is extraordinarily user friendly to the extent that even technophobes and barely literate users are adopting it in huge numbers.